 We researched and compared the top products in the Dog Booties category to provide you with these recommendations.1.
 QUMY Dog Shoes for Large and Medium Breeds

-These boots have a sturdy feel, designed for dogs who enjoy running on rough or hot pavement.
+These boots feel sturdy and are designed for dogs who enjoy running on rough or hot pavement.
 The wide opening makes them easy to slip on, while reflective straps provide visibility during early morning or evening walks.
-The robust yet comfortable material suits everyday strolls or more challenging trails.
+The robust yet comfortable material suits both everyday strolls and more challenging trails.

 What We Like: